-28 See Stimson Mill Co. v.
+29 See Stimson Mill Co. v.
 Feigenson Eng.
 Co., 100 Wash.
 172, 175-76, 170 P. 573 (1918) (holding that concrete forms, falsework and the like, if they lack commercial value at the conclusion of the project, are lienable materials).
 If similar items are provided that continue to have commercial value at the conclusion of the project, it might be best to analyze them as equipment rather than materials.
 Small tools are commonly invoiced through a "field overhead" markup on other costs, which may relieve a lien claimant from having to characterize small tools as labor, materials or equipment.

-$^{^{29}}$ See Haskell v.
+$^{^{30}}$ See Haskell v.
 McClintic-Marshall Co., 289 F. 405, 412-13 (9th Cir.
 1923).

-30 See R. H. Freitag Manf.
+31 See R. H. Freitag Manf.
 Corp. v.
 Boeing Airplane Co., 55 Wn.2d 334, 339, 347 P.2d 1074 (1959) (labor performed upon material before delivery is not lienable as a labor lien); cf. Farwest Steel Corp. v.
 Mainline Metal Works, Inc., 48 Wn.
 App.
 719, 722-26, 741 P.2d 58 (1987) (discussing the distinction between materialmen and subcontractors).

-31 See LRS Elec.
+$^{^{32}}$ See LRS Elec.
 Controls, Inc. v.
-Hamre Constr., Inc., 153 Wn.2d 731, 107 P.3d 721 (2005) (Tyko's claim was analyzed as separate labor and material liens)
+Hamre Constr., Inc., 153 Wn.2d 731, 107 P.3d 721 (2005) (Tyko's claim was analyzed as separate labor and material liens).

-32 See Farwest Steel Corp. v.
+33 See Farwest Steel Corp. v.
 Mainline Metal Works, Inc., 48 Wn.
 App.
 719, 729-31, 741 P.2d 58 (1987) (discussing the private lien statute to elucidate the public retainage statute).

-equipment) counts as "materials" under this classification.
-Equipment that remains on the project but does not become a fixture (e.g., washing machines, dryers and dishwashers) is not lienable.34
+equipment for the improvement of real property."
+34 It appears that "equipment" is intended to mean tools (like bulldozers and cranes) that are used during construction but not physically incorporated into the improvement.
+Equipment that is incorporated into the improvement (e.g., HVAC equipment) counts as "materials" under this classification.
+Equipment that remains on the project but does not become a fixture (e.g., washing machines, dryers and dishwashers) is not lienable.
+35

 We have seen that, for purposes of the lien statute, labor is (generally) limited to work "at the site" and materials are (generally) limited to things delivered at the site.
 Professional services are not so limited; they can occur away from the project site.
-What about equipment?
-Although no published Washington case addresses this question directly, the likely answer is that only equipment working at the site of the improvement is lienable.
+What about Although no published Washington case addresses this question directly, the likely answer is that only equipment working at the site of the improvement is lienable.
 If equipment is used (e.g.) to prepare a staging yard on different property, that activity contributes only indirectly to improving the project property.
-If equipment is used offsite to prepare materials for incorporation into the project (e.g., casting concrete beams), we have already seen that labor performed to prepare materials offsite is not lienable.35 The same reasoning would support the conclusion that equipment used to prepare materials offsite is not lienable.
-There is one limited exception: because the definition of "improvement" permits lienable work to be done in a "street or road in front of or adjoining" the property being improved, 36 it would make sense that equipment used in a right of way adjacent to a property development may create a lien on the individual lots if it contributes to the improvements made on the lots.
+If equipment is used offsite to prepare materials for incorporation into the project (e.g., casting concrete beams), we have already seen that labor performed to prepare materials offsite is not lienable.
+36 The same reasoning would support the conclusion that equipment used to prepare materials offsite is not lienable.
+There is one limited exception: definition of "improvement" permits lienable work to be done in a "street or road in front of or adjoining" the property being improved, 37 it would make sense that equipment used in a right of way adjacent to a property development may create a lien on the individual lots if it contributes to the improvements made on the lots.

-We have seen that, when equipment and equipment operators are furnished together, the work may be analyzed as labor.37 A different outcome is possible under a contract that clearly separates equipment rental from operator labor.38
+We have seen that, when equipment and equipment operators are furnished together, the work may be analyzed as labor.38 A different outcome is